davidengebretson/ave/readme.md

         - The session's alert history may now also be downloaded using the download history button, which downloads a text file with each message on it's own line.
     - Introduction
         - An introduction has now been added that provides helpful instructions to navigate and use the app.
-    - Helped put together UI documentation
+    - Put together UI documentation

 ## Installation Info
 ### Dependencies